pivotal-cf/docs-csb-gcp/README.md

 | Branch Name| Use for… |
 |------------| ---------|
-| master     | Use for staging doc for the next release. (staged here: https://docs-staging.vmware.com/en/draft/Tanzu-Cloud-Service-Broker-for-GCP/1.1/csb-gcp/GUID-index.html)
 | 1.0        | Published at https://docs.vmware.com/en/Tanzu-Cloud-Service-Broker-for-GCP/1.0/csb-gcp/GUID-index.html |
 | 0.2        | Published at https://docs.vmware.com/en/Tanzu-Cloud-Service-Broker-for-GCP/0.2/csb-gcp/GUID-index.html |

 ## Releasing a New Minor Version

-Because **master** is the latest and greatest documentation, the process would be to cut a **x.x** branch for the version that **master** was targeting during that time.
+Because **main** is the latest and greatest documentation, the process would be to cut a **x.x** branch for the version that **main** was targeting during that time.

-After this point, **master** will then be the target for the next version of the Cloud Service Broker product.
+After this point, **main** will then be the target for the next version of the Cloud Service Broker product.

 ## Partials